 - Connections from a particular user (especially when you use a CSV file for the migration)

 - Connections from a single IP address

 Note: If your IMAP server is running with Exchange 2010, 2007, then you will have to increase the connection limits because, by default, they are low.

 - Avoid deleting mailboxes and changing their SMTP addresses during migration

-While performing the migration, the system might report an error if it couldn’t find a mailbox that’s been migrated.
+While performing the migration, the system might report an error if it could not find a mailbox that has been migrated.
 So, perform the migration completely, and then delete the migration batch first.
-After that, you can delete mailboxes or change the SMTP address for an Office 365 or on-premise mailbox that has been migrated.
+After that, you can delete mailboxes or change the SMTP address for an Office 365 or on-premises mailbox that has been migrated.